State of Alaska Department of Revenue Lowers Holdings in RTX Co. (NYSE:RTX)

 NYSE:RTX opened at $83.23 on Friday.
 The company has a current ratio of 1.03, a quick ratio of 0.77 and a debt-to-equity ratio of 0.46.
 RTX Co. has a 12-month low of $68.56 and a 12-month high of $108.84.
 The stock has a 50-day moving average price of $80.24 and a 200 day moving average price of $84.41.
 The stock has a market capitalization of $119.68 billion, a P/E ratio of 38.71, a P/E/G ratio of 1.75 and a beta of 0.93.

-The company also recently declared a quarterly dividend, which was paid on Thursday, December 14th.
-Investors of record on Friday, November 17th were paid a dividend of $0.59 per share.
-This represents a $2.36 dividend on an annualized basis and a yield of 2.84%.
-The ex-dividend date of this dividend was Thursday, November 16th.
-RTX’s payout ratio is presently 109.77%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, December 14th.
+Investors of record on Friday, November 17th were given a dividend of $0.59 per share.
+This represents a $2.36 annualized dividend and a dividend yield of 2.84%.
+The ex-dividend date was Thursday, November 16th.
+RTX’s dividend payout ratio is currently 109.77%.

+Several research analysts have recently weighed in on the company.
+DZ Bank cut RTX from a “hold” rating to a “sell” rating and decreased their price target for the stock from $79.00 to $68.00 in a research note on Friday, October 27th.
+Alembic Global Advisors assumed coverage on RTX in a research note on Friday, September 29th.
+They issued a “neutral” rating and a $81.00 price target for the company.
+Deutsche Bank Aktiengesellschaft cut RTX from a “hold” rating to a “sell” rating and decreased their price target for the stock from $79.00 to $68.00 in a research note on Friday, October 27th.
+Morgan Stanley lifted their price objective on RTX from $83.00 to $86.00 and gave the stock an “equal weight” rating in a report on Wednesday, October 25th.
+Finally, Redburn Atlantic lowered RTX from an “overweight” rating to a “neutral” rating in a report on Wednesday, November 15th.
+Three research analysts have rated the stock with a sell rating, fourteen have given a hold rating and three have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $90.21.

 RTX Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers worldwide.
 It operates through four segments: Collins Aerospace, Pratt & Whitney, Raytheon Intelligence & Space, and Raytheon Missiles & Defense.
 The Collins Aerospace Systems segment offers aerospace and defense products, and aftermarket service solutions for aircraft manufacturers and airlines, as well as regional, business, and general aviation; and for defense and commercial space operations.